kwj/aw_perm/README.md

 # aw_perm
-An implementation of permutation generator which based on the paper of the Hamiltonicity of Cayley graph[*1].
+A test implementation of permutation generator which based on the paper of the Hamiltonicity of Cayley graph[*1].

 ## Usage
 ```ocaml